-Tour the Park with a special focus on Bonnet and Fallen Comrade.
+Tour the Park with a special focus on Bonnet and Fall-en Comrade.
 Make sure to share the notes from the previous pages and ask them the following questions:

+What do you see?
 How does this relate to Michigan's history?
+What material(s) make up this sculpture?